swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 str.last == "e\u{301}"  // true (e followed by composing acute accent)
 ```

-At a regular expression's simplest, without metacharacters or special features, matching should behave like a test for equality.
-A string should always match a regular expression that simply contains the same characters.
+At a regular expression's simplest, without metacharacters or special features, matching behaves like a test for equality.
+A string always matches a regular expression that simply contains the same characters.

 ```swift
 str.contains(/Café/)        // true
 ```

-And from there, small changes should continue to comport with the element counting and comparison expectations set by `String`:
+From that point, small changes continue to comport with the element counting and comparison expectations set by `String`:

 ```swift
 str.contains(/Caf./)        // true